oskaritimperi/ruuvitag-upload/README.md

 where ALIAS will either be the address of the sensor, or an alias that you can define.

+If uploading measurements fails, the measurements are cached.
+The cached measurements are uploaded the next time ruuvitag-upload is called.
+Cached measurements are uploaded first, from oldest to newest.
+If uploading cached measurements fails, the current measurements are again cached for next time.
+This way, you won't lose any measurements.
+When a cached measurement is succesfully uploaded, the cache entry will be removed.

 Parts of the program are inspired by and some parts are copied from [ruuvitag-listener](https://github.com/lautis/ruuvitag-listener).

 ## USAGE